Griffin's big third quarter helps Pistons top Kings 106-90 - Philly

 TIP-INS

-Pistons: Reggie Jackson continues to make steady progress and could resume playing this week after missing more than two months with a severely sprained right ankle.
+Pistons: Detroit won in Sacramento for the first time since Dec.
+13, 2014. .
+Reggie Jackson continues to make steady progress and could resume playing this week after missing more than two months with a severely sprained right ankle.

 Kings: Sacramento missed eight of its first nine shots but still shot 40 percent in the first quarter. ...
 Bogdan Bogdanovic (sore left hamstring) did not play for the first time since missing the first three games of the season because of a sore ankle.